The Judge's Lodging

 Winner of numerous national awards, The Judge's Lodging has been called 'a fascinating social document - an amazing survival', 'the most remarkable survivor of all UK court buildings' and 'setting a model for preservation'.
 Amongst its numerous appearances on Welsh and English television, it featured in BBC2's epic series 'Simon Schama's History of Britain'.

-That’s how HRH Prince of Wales described The Judge’s Lodging on his visit in 2014, it was also when this fascinating museum won ‘Britain’s Best Hidden Gem’ in the Hudson’s Heritage Awards and Historic Royal Palaces Curator and historian, Lucy Worsley, exclaimed ‘WHAT a stunning place!’ after filming for the BBC in the building.
+That’s how HRH King Charles III described The Judge’s Lodging on his visit in 2014 as Prince of Wales.
+It was also when this fascinating museum won ‘Britain’s Best Hidden Gem’ in the Hudson’s Heritage Awards and Historic Royal Palaces Curator and historian, Lucy Worsley, exclaimed ‘WHAT a stunning place!’ after filming for the BBC in the building.

 Again this year, a very special treat has been arranged for visitors to the area.
 The Judge’s Lodging has teamed up once again with Trefor & Margaret Griffiths, the owners of Stapleton Castle, the commanding ruins that overlook Presteigne, to offer guided walks.
 Usually the ruins have no public access, but tours can be booked via the owner (just call 01544 267327, preferably giving 24 hours’ notice).
 More information on the Judge’s Lodging website: www.judgeslodging.org.uk